SylvainMontagny/LoRaE5/README.md

 ## 2.2.
 Arduino Hardware

 This library works with any Arduino boards with two serial ports (or one USB + one Serial).
-It has been tested on an Arduino **Leonardo & Zero** boards with:
+It has been tested on an Arduino **Leonardo, Zero & Due** boards with:
-- USB_Serial: Connection to computer: 115200 baud.
+- Debug_Serial: Connection to computer: 115200 baud.
 - LoRa_Serial: Serial link for the communication between the Arduino MCU and the LoRa-E5 LoRaWAN module.

 Your LoRa-E5 module need to be connected to the RX-TX arduino header pin.

+It also works with :
+- Espressif "ESP32_DevKitc_V4" board,
+- Nucleo "F446RE" and "L073RZ" boards,
+- Seeed "Wio Terminal" board,

 ## 2.3.
 How to use this library

-- Set up the parameters in **config_application.h** file.
+- Set up the LoRaWAN parameters in **config_application.h** file.
 If you use ABP, you need to configure devAdddr, nwkSKey and appSKey.
 If you use OTAA you need to configure devEUI, appEUI and appKey.
+- Set up the hardware parameters in **config_board.h** file.
+Choose the right setting for your board (Serial or Pins).
 - Set up your Gateway or use a public coverage.
 - Register your Device on a Network Server (TTN, Actility, LORIOT, ...)
 - Open the Serial Monitor in the arduino IDE to see the logs. :warning: 115200 baud.